rahuldixit/Matrix/README.md

 Unit tests are used to drive the application.

 The application demonstrates:
-Proper use of unit testing practices
+-Proper use of unit testing practices
-Operator overloading
+-Operator overloading
-C# datatypes
+-C# datatypes
-Properties and exeptions
+-Properties and exeptions
-XUnit Inline Data
+-XUnit Inline Data

-You need visual sutdio, XUnit to run the application
+You need visual studio, XUnit to run the application